conventional-changelog/standard-version/README.md

 [![Coverage Status](https://coveralls.io/repos/conventional-changelog/standard-version/badge.svg?branch=)](https://coveralls.io/r/conventional-changelog/standard-version?branch=master)
 [![Standard Version](https://img.shields.io/badge/standard-version-brightgreen.svg)](https://github.com/conventional-changelog/standard-version)

-> stop using `npm version`, use `standard-version` it does so much more:
+> stop using `npm version`, use `standard-version` it makes your life way easier:

-Automatic release and CHANGELOG management, using GitHub's new squash button and the workflow outlined in [conventional-changelog-cli](https://github.com/stevemao/conventional-changelog-cli).
+Automatic release and CHANGELOG management, using GitHub's new squash button and the workflow outlined in [conventional-changelog-standard](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md).

-**how it works:**
+_how it works:_

 1. when you land commits on your `master` branch, select the _Squash and Merge_ option.
-2. add a title and body that follows the [conventional-changelog conventions](https://github.com/stevemao/conventional-changelog-angular/blob/master/convention.md).
+2. add a title and body that follows the [conventional-changelog-standard conventions](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md).
 3. when you're ready to release to npm:
   1. checkout `master`.
   2. run `standard-version`.